vivian5668/price_prediction/README.md

 where *p<sub>i</sub>* are the predicted values and *a<sub>i</sub>* are the target values.

-This loss function is sensitive to the percentage different between actual and predicted values.
-This is intended to avoid large errors simply becuase of higher prices if other metrics based on absolute errors were used.
+This loss function is sensitive to the percentage difference between actual and predicted values.
+This is intended to avoid large errors simply becuase of higher prices if metrics based on absolute errors were used.

 Highlights of this Case Study
 ======================

-Elastic Net was initially used for the simplicity of linear models, but linear realtionship was not apparent, result in an error rate of around 0.5.
+Elastic Net was initially used for the simplicity of linear models, but linear realtionship was not apparent, resulting in an error rate of around 0.55.
 Random Forest had a better error rate of 0.32.
 Cross validation was also used to tune the parameters, but the default parameters had the best result.

-During the data exploration, there was an interesting discovery regarding age.
+During the data exploration, there was an interesting discovery regarding age of equipments.
 Prices decrease as age increases until machines are antique (> 60).
 Antique machines were of a small population with higher prices.
 This dataset also had negative ages and ages over 1000 years.
 These rows were removed.
 Please see details in code.

 ![Sale Price by Age](images/Sales_Price_By_Age.png)